 Months of entry

-Art world logistics and operations are rapidly expanding fields with accelerating employment opportunities.This pioneering Master’s program provides students with the diverse practical training and theoretical overview necessary to excel in one of the most important career paths in the professional arts world.
-The art world is vast, complex and rapidly changing environment where the care, display and movement of art objects are multi-million dollar issues requiring high levels of thought and expertise.
-Students on this program will explore these operational approaches towards art objects and the logistical issues related to moving art from one location to another.
+This pioneering Master’s program provides students with the diverse practical training and theoretical overview necessary to excel in one of the most important career paths in the professional arts world.
+The art world is a vast, complex, and rapidly changing environment where the care, display, and movement of art objects are multi-million dollar issues requiring high levels of thought and expertise.
+Students in this program will explore these operational approaches toward art objects and the logistical issues related to moving art from one location to another.
 They will become familiar with the power of positive disruption through technology and the growing use of big data and digital applications in business practice.
 Expertise and a fully-fledged understanding of logistics can lead to careers that form the backbone of the arts industries and the operations of cultural exchange.Academic Structure

 Course contact details